ibm-s390-cloud/k8s-cex-dev-plugin/docs/getting_started_with_the_cex_device_plug_in.md

-# Getting started with the CEX device plug-in {: #getting-started-with-the-cex-device-plug-in}
+# Getting started with the CEX device plug-in

-## Creating and establishing a CEX resource configuration map {: #creating-and-establishing-a-cex-resource-configuration-map}
+## Creating and establishing a CEX resource configuration map

 The CEX device plug-in needs to know a valid CEX configuration to start up properly.
 This section deals with creating a CEX resource configuration.

 In the CEX resource configuration, equivalent APQNs are grouped into equivalence sets, called *crypto config sets*.
 A *crypto config set* has a unique name and comprises of one or more equivalent APQNs.
 A pod with a crypto application requests a CEX resource by requesting the allocation of one arbitrary APQN from the *crypto config set* by the name of the *crypto config set*.
 <!-- ?? from/by ?? -->

-### Considerations for equally configured APQNs {: #considerations-for-equally-configured-apqns}
+### Considerations for equally configured APQNs

 Within each config set, all the APQNs must be set up consistently.
 For each CEX mode, consider: